-Product placement is a form of stealth marketing efforts in which a product or service is integrated into a movie, television program, song or other media platform.
+Product placements are stealth marketing techniques in which a product or service is integrated into a movie, television program, song, or other media platform.
 The placement must be subtle enough that it does not distract from the entertainment experience.

 2. Undercover Marketing

 Undercover marketing is a form of stealth marketing that involves creating an event or experience that will attract people to a certain product or service without their realizing that they are being marketed to.